 Here we report a case of Oral Cancer at Chandan Hospital, Lucknow.
 A patient came in complaining ulcerative growth on the right lateral border of the tongue from the past 2 months.
 The patient not only had burning sensations in his tongue, but the pain radiated to the ear as well.
 Treatment for the diagnosis and post-treatment were successfully done under the supervision of Dr Priyanjal Gautam and Dr Vivekananda Singh, at Chandan Hospital, Lucknow.

 A Patient was admitted in Chandan Hospital, Lucknow with a complaint of ulcerative growth RT lateral border of the tongue which was present for the last 2 months.
 Intake of any food caused a burning sensation in the tongue as well as the pain radiated to the ears of the patient.
-Under the supervision of Dr. Priyanjal Gautam and Dr. Vivekanada Singh, patient’s diagnosis (growth on the right lateral border of tongue; T2NOMO), was done successfully.
+Under the supervision of Dr Priyanjal Gautam and Dr Vivekananda Singh, patient’s diagnosis (growth on the right lateral border of tongue; T2NOMO), was done successfully.
 The doctors performed ‘Ulcerative Growth at Lateral Border of Tongue’ procedures at the pre-treatment stage.
 In the post-treatment, the doctors performed a procedure named ‘wide excision RT tongue with MRND’ under general anesthesia.
 The patient is now fully recovered from the treatment and doing well in his daily life without any complaint.